Vitamin Subscriptions Compared: Ritual vs Persona Nutrition vs 3 More

 Care/of packages your vitamins together in daily packs so you don’t need to open a bunch of bottles every morning.
 This service is also notable because, in addition to the usual multivitamins and individual supplements and minerals, they also offer some herbal & Ayurvedic supplements, probiotics, and some specialty products, too.

-If you take their quiz, Care/of will make recommendations for you– but you can manually update your pack to add and remove anything you like from their product selection, making this one a bit better than VitaminPacks for getting exactly what you want and updating your preferences over time.
-They also provide a lot of background information on each supplement, including citations for actual medical studies, information about where they source their raw ingredients before testing & manufacture in the US.
+If you take their quiz, Care/of will make recommendations for you– but you can manually update your pack to add and remove anything you like from their product selection, making this one a bit easier to update your preferences over time.
+They also provide a lot of background information on each supplement, including citations for actual medical studies, and information about where they source their raw ingredients.

 Even though the pills themselves aren’t as pretty as Ritual’s, Care/of‘s packaging is really cute.
 Having your vitamins out in plain sight is half the battle for most of us in remembering to take them, and Care/of’s box definitely looks cooler than any of the others we’ve seen– perfect to leave out on the kitchen counter, where you’re more likely to take them every day.